Some babies arrive earlier than expected. If your baby's born before 37 weeks they’re said to be premature.

 - waters are more likely to break early too

-Twin and multiples pregnancies tend to be a bit more complicated for mum and babies, so sometimes an early delivery's needed to prevent serious health problems.
+Twin and multiples pregnancies tend to be a bit more complicated for mum and babies, so sometimes an early delivery's needed to prevent serious health issues.
 You’ll be monitored closely throughout your pregnancy.

 More about twins, triplets and multiple births